Overview of high-density QCD studies with the CMS experiment at the LHC: Experimental challenges

 Final states containing muons are important components of many HI physics analyses, including studies of quarkonia and electroweak bosons.
 The excellent performance of the CMS muon detection system enables the reconstruction and identification of muons with high efficiency and accuracy over a wide momentum range~\cite{CMS:2012nsv, CMS:2018rym, CMS:2021yvr}.
 Details regarding the performance of CMS muon reconstruction across collision systems during Run~2 can be found in Ref.~\cite{CMS-PAS-MUO-21-001}.
 This section summarizes the main findings related to offline muon reconstruction, stressing the challenges arising in the high-multiplicity HI collision environment.

 Similar tracking algorithms~\cite{CMS:2018rym} are employed for all collision systems in Runs~1 and 2 as mentioned in Section~\ref{sec:ExperimentalMethods_Tracking}.
 Based on the output of track reconstruction in the silicon tracker (``tracker track'') and in the muon system (``standalone muon track'') independently, muons are reconstructed following two complementary approaches.
 In the ``tracker muon'' reconstruction, muons correspond to extrapolated tracker tracks matching at least one segment (local tracks built within each CSC or DT chamber) in the muon system; while the ``global muon'' reconstruction combines standalone muon tracks with hits from tracker tracks via an outside-in fit procedure~\cite{CMS:2012nsv, CMS:2018rym}.
 Muon candidates are then fed into the PF algorithm~\cite{CMS:2017yfk} for a complete description of all individual particles per event, as discussed in Section~\ref{subsec:CMSapparatus}.
 The nominal muon detection acceptance of the CMS apparatus is defined by the minimum momentum needed to traverse the material in front of the first muon detector layer.
-As shown in Figure~\ref{fig:muonPerf_pPbPbPb}, the \pt threshold is about 3.2\GeV for $\abs{\eta}\lesssim 1$ and decreases to about 0.5\GeV for $2.0 \lesssim \abs{\eta} < 2.4$.
-This variation results from the increase of the longitudinal momentum component with pseudorapidity.
+As shown in Fig.~\ref{fig:muonPerf_pPbPbPb}, the \pt threshold is about 3.2\GeV for $\abs{\eta}\lesssim 1$ and decreases to about 0.5\GeV for $2.0 \lesssim \abs{\eta} < 2.4$.